Minister: Ukraine aims to develop air-to-air combat drones

 He predicted “more missions with strike drones” in the future, but would not elaborate.
 “We are talking there about drones, UAVs, UAVs that we are developing in Ukraine.
 Well, anyway, it will be the next step in the development of technologies,” he said.

-Russian authorities have alleged several Ukrainian drone strikes on its military bases in recent weeks, including one on Monday in which they said Russian forces shot down a drone approaching the Engels airbase located more than over 370 miles from the Ukrainian border.
+Russian authorities have alleged several Ukrainian drone strikes on its military bases in recent weeks, including one on Monday in which they said Russian forces shot down a drone approaching the Engels airbase located more than 600 kilometers (over 370 miles) from the Ukrainian border.

 Russia’s military said debris killed three service members but no aircraft were damaged.
 The base houses Tu-95 and Tu-160 nuclear-capable strategic bombers that have been involved in launching strikes on Ukraine.

-Note: This version has been corrected to show the transliteration of minister’s surname is Fedorov, not Federov.